K-Opoku/opokuml-geosight/README.md

 ### The Training Struggle & Pivot
 1.  **The Failure:** I initially trained with **frozen weights** (ImageNet pre-training).
 Accuracy hit a ceiling of **<30%** because satellite features (top-down, multispectral) differ fundamentally from ImageNet (side-view objects like dogs or cars).
-2.  **The Solution:** I unfroze the backbone, and trained the model entirely on the Eurosat dataset entirely.
+2.  **The Solution:** I unfroze the backbone, and trained the model entirely on the Eurosat dataset.
 I started getting the expected metric score.
 3.  **The Compute Pivot:** Local training was taking hours without visible output.
 I migrated the dataset temporarily to **Google Colab** to leverage high-speed GPU acceleration, which allowed the model to converge rapidly.

 ### Hyperparameters & Preprocessing